sigstore/architecture-docs/algorithm-registry.md

 formats.
 Additionally, see [RFC 8708 S4](https://www.rfc-editor.org/rfc/rfc8708.html) for `SubjectPublicKeyInfo` and `AlgorithmIdentifier` encodings for both LMS and LM-OTS public keys.

+### ML-DSA and Post-Quantum Cryptography (PQC)

+Since 2016, NIST has been accepting and refining nominations for PQC algorithms, culminating in the release of [FIPS 204](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.pdf).
+The ML-DSA algorithms that are being integrated into Sigstore are their pure variants (as opposed to HashML-DSA) and are currently preferred for quantum-resistant signing.
+They are larger than classical signatures, making their deployment more costly.
+Future PQC algorithms may be selected by NIST, and these will be considered as they are released.

+⚠️  ML-DSA-65 and ML-DSA-87 are currently not fully operational within Sigstore.
+This warning will be removed when these algorithms are widely supported by Sigstore clients and servers, but caution should be exercised in deployment.

 ## Hash Algorithms